byhemechi/TestingGround/README.md

 It's hosted at <https://testingground.byhe.me>

-You can see the original version circa 2014 [here](https://github.com/thediex09/TestingGround)
+You can see the original version circa 2014 [here](http://thediex09.github.io/TestingGround/)

 Below is the old README, written by me, George, age 11

-The "Hidden stuff" was the silly zoom-in animation on the "logo" in the navbar.
+The "hidden stuff" was the silly zoom-in animation on the "logo" in the header.
 At the time CSS animations were unstable and I had written only the webkit vendor-prefixed properties.
 This fork has been updated so that firefox users can see this space-age technology

 ---